 User interface testing

 This type of testing focuses on units, the smallest testable parts of any application.
 Unit testing is usually performed by developers as it can be applied during the coding stage.
 The crucial element of unit testing is code coverage.
-Thanks to continuous integration/continuous development, we’re able to maintain it at high levels (above 75%).
-Tools such as xUnit, moq, FakeItEasy, TestServer and InMemory help us deal with unit tests in the most efficient way possible.
+Thanks to Continuous Integration and Continuous Deployment, we’re able to maintain it at high levels (above 75%).
+Tools such as xUnit, moq, FakeItEasy, TestServer and InMemory help us deal with unit tests as efficiently as possible.

 See case study